Consensys/quorum/docs/running.md

 1-	To generate the key for the first time:

-`bootnode –genkey tmp_file.txt  //this will generate a key inside a “tmp_file.txt” file`
+`bootnode –genkey tmp_file.txt  //this will start a bootnode with an enode address and generate a key inside a “tmp_file.txt” file`

-2-	To start using the key and start your bootnode:
+2-	To later restart the bootnode using the same key (and hence use the same enode url):

-`bootnode –nodekey tmp_file.txt // start the bootnode and output the enode url`
+`bootnode –nodekey tmp_file.txt`

 or

-`bootnode –nodekeyhex 77bd02ffa26e3fb8f324bda24ae588066f1873d95680104de5bc2db9e7b2e510 // This should be read from tmp_file.txt`
+`bootnode –nodekeyhex 77bd02ffa26e3fb8f324bda24ae588066f1873d95680104de5bc2db9e7b2e510 // Key from tmp_file.txt`

 ### Start node